rjmorris/recipes/carrot_soup/README.md

 - Saute the onions first.
 - Replace the water with vegetable or chicken broth.
 - Add spices.
-Consider ginger, cumin, curry, or cinnamon.
+Consider cumin, curry, or cinnamon.